Taking a closer look at Cargo metadata

 Cargo does a great job managing different kinds of dependencies.
 It can easily resolve those, taking into account different package features and targets to understand how a project needs to be build.
 I’ll use the word package to describe a Cargo crate and by project I mean either a single or multiple packages.

-command to retrieve the metadata for the project.
+You can use cargo metadata command to retrieve the metadata for the project.

 When executed in a